-George joined Bentley in 2014 and has held numerous human resources roles including director of HR, director of talent management, and interim vice president of HR.
-As vice president and chief human resources officer, he is responsible for aligning Bentley’s HR programs with the university’s strategic goals and academic mission, and oversees all aspects of human resources for the university’s 1000+ faculty and staff.
-Additionally, George serves as the deputy Title IX coordinator for faculty/staff and is the EEO officer for the university.
+George joined Bentley in 2014 and has held numerous human resources roles, including director of HR, director of talent management, and interim vice president of HR.
+His current role involves aligning Bentley’s HR programs with the university’s strategic goals and academic mission, and overseeing all aspects of human resources for the university’s 1000+ faculty and staff.
+Additionally, George serves as deputy Title IX coordinator for faculty and staff and as EEO officer for the university.
 Prior to joining Bentley, George spent six years in senior HR positions at Tufts University, where he oversaw strategic initiatives ranging from organization management to workforce planning.
-George holds a Bachelor of Science in Hospitality and Business Management from Newbury College and a PHR certification from the Human Resource Certification Institute.
+George holds a BS in Hospitality and Business Management from Newbury College and a PHR certification from the Human Resource Certification Institute.

 Maureen joined Bentley in 2018, bringing with her several years of experience in higher education and corporate financial management.
-In her current role, Maureen oversees all aspects of Bentley’s finances, including strategic budgeting and financial planning, risk management, financial accounting and reporting, student financial services, treasury and debt management and investment oversight.
-Prior to joining Bentley, Maureen spent nine years as university controller at Harvard, where she built upon her extensive experience in senior management in the corporate world.
-Before joining the non-profit sector, she held positions including vice president of finance for Staples’ U.S. retail business unit and senior auditor at EY, a professional services firm.
-Maureen holds a Bachelor of Science in Accounting and Management from Babson College and is a certified public accountant.
+In her current role, Maureen oversees all aspects of university finances, including strategic budgeting and financial planning, risk management, financial accounting and reporting, student financial services, treasury and debt management, and investment oversight.
+Her experience includes nine years as university controller at Harvard, where she built upon her extensive experience in senior management in the corporate world.
+Before joining the nonprofit sector, she was vice president of finance for the U.S. retail business unit of Staples and senior auditor at EY, a professional services firm.
+Maureen holds a BS in Accounting and Management from Babson College and is a certified public accountant.

-Bob joined Bentley in 2015 as the chief information officer, where he is charged with leading the Information Technology organization of the university and executing IT strategy in support of Bentley’s strategic plan.
-Prior to joining Bentley, Bob spent five years at Harvard, most recently as managing director of administrative technology services and IT oversight for the Faculty of Arts and Sciences, as well as serving on the CIO Council.
-Before moving into higher education, Bob worked for over 30 years in information technology, operations, procurement and manufacturing engineering, including as vice president of procurement and CIO at Sappi Fine Paper North America and chief operating officer and chief information officer at Cyrk, Inc., a $1 billion promotional marketing company.
-He holds an MBA from the University of New Haven and a Bachelor of Science in Engineering from the University of Connecticut.
+Bob joined Bentley in 2015 as chief information officer, where he is charged with leading the Information Technology organization of the university and executing IT strategy in support of Bentley’s strategic plan.
+His experience includes five years at Harvard, most recently as managing director of administrative technology services and IT oversight for the Faculty of Arts and Sciences, as well as serving on the CIO Council.
+Before moving into higher education, Bob spent more than 30 years in information technology, operations, procurement and manufacturing engineering, including positions as vice president of procurement and CIO at Sappi Fine Paper North America, and chief operating officer and chief information officer at Cyrk Inc., a $1 billion promotional marketing company.
+He holds an MBA from the University of New Haven and a BS in Engineering from the University of Connecticut.